piccard21/lara-basic/README.md

 - an admin can update a book
 - an admin can delete a book

-- an admin can update a book
+- an editor can update a book
 - nur description?!? can()